 During the Georgian era, there were many “melancholy” accidents reported in the papers.
-The first one accident occurred in 1799 on 6 February at Morley Park, near Heage.
+The first accident occurred in 1799 on 6 February at Morley Park, near Heage.
 A servant working for a Mr. Wildsmith was drawing water from a well with a bucket.
-According to the newspaper, all was going well until suddenly “the windlass slipt out of his hand, and catching hold of the rope to prevent the bucket from being broken, he was precipitated into the well, sixteen yards in depth.”
+According to the Derby Mercury, all was going well until suddenly “the windlass slipt out of his hand, and catching hold of the rope to prevent the bucket from being broken, he was precipitated into the well, sixteen yards in depth.”

 That wasn’t the only death that involved water in the Georgian Era.
 Another accident occurred on a Saturday morning in July of 1775.
 Two 24-year-old twin brothers named Sommerton went to bathe at a saltern that belonged to a Mr. Moxham at Lymington.
 The twins were said to be of good character and looked and behaved so much alike even their friends could barely tell them apart.
-However, one of the boys could not swim, and according to the newspaper,
+However, one of the boys could not swim, and according to the Hampshire Chronicle:

 “[I]t is thought that he [the boy who could not swim] got into a hole, and the other going to assist him, fell in, and they were both drowned.”

 The bodies of the Sommerton boys were found the following morning by a boy who worked at the saltern.
 He went to set the pans and noticed their clothing lying nearby.
 As it was early in the morning, he suspected something was wrong and thought perhaps an accident had occurred.
+He was right.

 “[Unfortunately,] by some unhappy Means a Phial, containing a Liquid of a poisonous Nature, was sent instead; which on the Patient’s swallowing, he was immediately taken speechless, and in two Hours after [he] died in great Agony, to the inexpressible Grief of all who knew him.”